tdworowy/kindle_highlights/md/Fight_Club_A_Novel_(Palahniuk_Chuck).md

       "What you have to consider,” he says, "is the possibility that God doesn’t like you.
 Could be, God hates us.
 This is not the worst thing that can happen.”

+      "Burn the Louvre,” the mechanic says, "and wipe your ass with the Mona Lisa.
+This way at least, God would know our names.”

       "Drunk Drivers Against Mothers.”
 "Recycle All the Animals.”

       "I Drive Better When I’m Drunk.”